Getreidegasse: Overview

 Getreidegasse runs parallel to, but one block back from, the Salzach river and today is part of a large pedestrian zone in the Old Town quarter.
 First mentioned as Trabegasse (derived from traben 'to trot') about 1150, when it led from the historic Salzburg trade centre to the northwestern suburb of Mülln, its name was changed several times before it became the Getreidegasse.
 The citizens received staple rights by the prince-archbishops in the 14th century, whereafter several large trading houses began to display their goods along the road.
 Subsequently, Getreidegasse became a favoured residential area for Salzburg patricians and public officials.
 Many buildings contain picturesque passageways and courtyards.

 A large number of the historic residential houses have been turned into commercial premises in recent decades.
 While Getreidegasse is one of the city's most popular tourist attractions, several attempts have been made by the Salzburg city administration to retain the street's authentic character.

-Every day, one can see the famous "puppet woman" (Marionettenfrau) with her brown basket on this street who has been selling puppets there since 1987.
+Every day, you saw the famous "puppet woman" (Marionettenfrau) with her brown basket on this street who sold puppets there from 1985-2019.